andrear1494/Customer-Engagement-Analysis/README.md

 ### Scenario
-We have been engaged by Turtle Games, a global game manufacturer and retailer that produces and sells its own products, as well as sources and sells products manufactured by other companies.
+I have been engaged by Turtle Games, a global game manufacturer and retailer that produces and sells its own products, as well as sources and sells products manufactured by other companies.
 Their product range includes books, board games, video games, and toys.
 This analysis will utilize customer review data (turtle_review.csv) to provide insights into various key strategic objectives with the ultimate aim of improving overall sales performance, customer retention and marketing approach.

 In particular, this notebook will focus on the following objectives defined by Turtle Games:
 - Determine how customers accumulate loyalty points